jwowillo/greenerthumb/plot/doc/design.md

 'Air'-line will start at hour 1 and finish at hour 2.
 The entire plot will occupy 2 hours.
 The range for 'Soil Moisture' will be [0.35, 0.37] and the range for 'Air Temperature' will be [82.1, 84.5].

+Pressing 's' will also save a screenshot of the plot with a unique name.